 “What made [the Wu] different from everyone else was that they had RZA, and he was so much smarter than everybody else,” Rifkind said in a Complex interview.
 “RZA would come every night at 6 o’clock with a yellow legal pad with 27 lines, with 27 things to do.
 If it was 85 lines, I would say yes to 80 of them.
 Then one day he was like, ‘Why are you saying yes to all of them?
 Are you scared?’
 I’m looking at him like, ‘Why would I be scared?
 Everything that you’re saying makes sense.’”

-With the buzzing success of their debut album, Enter the Wu-Tang (36 Chambers), released at the end of ’93, the Wu members would go on to sign solo deals with different record labels, just as RZA had planned.
+With the buzzing success of their debut album, Enter the Wu-Tang (36 Chambers), released at the end of ’93, the Wu members would go on to sign solo deals with different record labels, in one of the greatest business moves in hip hop history.
 Method Man, the group’s biggest star signed with the premier hip hop label at the time, Def Jam; GZA went with Geffen; Ghost with Epic; Ol’ Dirty with Elektra; while Raekwon stayed with Loud.

 RZA: That was my original strategy — to have artists placed in different locations, then get those different labels to work together for my brand.
 Of course I learned that’s not easy to do because the labels are in competition with one another.
 There was only one year that they all listened to me, and that turned out to be a great year for everybody.
 Geffen, Loud, Def Jam and Elektra got together and bought this thing called the Wu Family Tree, which is a bin they put in record stores.
 It had the GZA record, the Wu-Tang record, the Method Man record and so forth.
 Everybody in the bin’s sales doubled the month it was introduced.Interview: Robert Diggs, a.k.a. the RZA | Time